preferai/scilot/README.md

 # Scilot

-An open-source exploration-exploitation layer for autonomous ML research loops.
+An exploration-exploitation layer for autonomous ML research loops.

 ![Scilot Architecture](scilot_architecture.png)

 ## What is Scilot?

-Scilot is a model-agnostic agent harness that adds structured exploration infrastructure on top of existing autoresearch loops (e.g., Karpathy's [autoresearch](https://github.com/karpathy/autoresearch)).
-Where current approaches are greedy hill-climbers with no structured exploration, Scilot introduces:
+Scilot is a model-agnostic policy layer that sits on top of existing autoresearch loops (e.g., Karpathy's [autoresearch](https://github.com/karpathy/autoresearch)) and adds structured exploration.
+The architecture has four zones:

-- **Autoresearch Ledger Schema** — open interoperability format for structured experiment tracking (CC0)
-- **Hypothesis Taxonomy** — versioned classification of ML hypothesis families (CC0)
-- **Exploration policy** — bandit-based strategies (Thompson sampling, Gaussian process surrogate) to select which hypothesis families to pursue next, informed by live metric feedback from executed experiments
+- **Zone 1 — Autoresearch Inner Loop (existing):** the standard ratchet loop — propose hypothesis → implement change → evaluate metric → accept/revert — via a git-based ratchet.
-- **Backend comparison study** — empirical evaluation of local open-source models (Ollama) vs. commercial APIs as autoresearch backends
+- **Zone 2 — Open Agent Harness:** model-agnostic harness supporting both local open-source models (Llama 3.3 70B, Qwen2.5-72B via Ollama) and commercial APIs (OpenAI GPT, Anthropic Claude).
+- **Zone 3 — Scilot Policy Layer:** a Hypothesis Classifier and Surrogate Model feed an Exploration Policy that sends AI model family recommendations back into the loop.
+All experiments are recorded in a Structured Experiment Ledger.
+- **Zone 4 — Open Artifacts:** the Autoresearch Ledger Schema and Hypothesis Taxonomy are published as open interoperability artifacts.

 ## Motivation

-Existing autoresearch strategies propose, implement, and evaluate changes via a git-based ratchet but have no structured exploration.
-They treat all hypothesis families equally and produce no reusable experiment record.
-Scilot sits on top of the open agent ecosystem and adds the exploration infrastructure that is missing.
+Existing autoresearch strategies treat all hypothesis families equally and produce no reusable experiment record.
+Scilot adds the exploration infrastructure that is missing: principled hypothesis selection, a surrogate model trained on past runs, and open schemas that make experiment records portable across tools and teams.

 ## Status

 Under development.
 Funded by [NGI Zero Commons Fund](https://nlnet.nl/commonsfund/) (NLnet Foundation, 13th round).

-## Planned outputs (Apache 2.0 / CC0)

-- Agent harness with pluggable exploration policies
-- Autoresearch Ledger Schema v1.0 (JSON Schema + CLI)
-- Hypothesis Taxonomy v1.0 (YAML)
-- Four-backend comparison study arXiv preprint
-- Scilot v1.0 on PyPI

-## Team

-[Prefer AI d.o.o.](https://preferai.hr) — Dr. Emanuel Lacic & Tomislav Duricic

-## License

-Apache 2.0 (code) · CC0 (schemas and taxonomy)